 To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).

-This program is accredited as an entry-level therapist program through the Commission on Accreditation for Respiratory Care (CoARC) program #200481.
+This program is accredited through the Commission on Accreditation for Respiratory Care (CoARC) program #200481.
 For inquiries about accreditation, contact CoARC at 817-283-2835 or visit the CoARC website.